Supportive Housing

 Internal Property Management Team

-PARC’s internal property management is a social purpose business that provides support across 5 PARC-operated buildings.
+PARC’s internal property management is a social purpose business that provides support across 6 PARC-operated buildings.
 The team offers engagement, community development, crisis intervention, and assistance for tenants to live to their fullest potential.
 This team takes a trauma-informed approach to housing and is focused on eviction prevention.
-They support residents by facilitating effective housing functioning, promoting independence, skill development, community building, and creating a nurturing environment.
-The team collaborates with the circle of care, establishes support networks, and ensures community connections within the tenant community.
+Property Management works with Housing Supports to ensure that tenants are treated with dignity and respect.
+Providing a compassionate and safe environment for tenants to live in is a priority of the Property Management Team T The team collaborates with the circle of care, establishes support networks, and ensures community connections within the tenant community.

 Housing Access Workers